Emchesso/E-commerce-site/README.md

-# COMP710projects
+# Django e-commerce site
-E-commerce design project using Django and the Agile development process.
+E-commerce full-stack project using Django and the Agile development process.

 Ecommerce- First iteration of the project following this guide https://codewithsteps.herokuapp.com/.
 Coding of the website mainly uses Django with Python, using SQLite for the store database and some CSS and JS elements for styles.
 Abandoned in favor of a more in depth tutorial for the final project